A stochastic model for cell adhesion to the vascular wall: Continuous limiting models and characterization of the dynamics

-The rolling motion of individual cells has been observed to fluctuate randomly both in vivo and in vitro, hence it is natural to study in more details the stochastic limit continuous model previously obtained (after a renormalizaton procedure).
-In particular we are interested in the probability for a rolling cell to stop, that is to say for the velocity to reach $0$.
-More precisely, in this section we will compute the mean time $T_{n^*}$ needed for the process to reach $n^*:=u/\gamma$ starting from $n_0$ (say $0$).
-Hence, we focus here on the process $(N_t)_{t\leq T_{n^*}}$, for which almost surely, $N_t \leq n^*$.
-We start by general remarks on the stochastic differential equation \eqref{SDE_discret}.
+The rolling motion of individual cells has been observed to fluctuate randomly both in vivo and in vitro.
+The model \eqref{SDE_discret} obtained in Theorem \ref{theo_stoch1D} is therefore suited to investigate the effects of the stochastic fluctuations associated with the adhesion activity on the cell dynamics.
+In particular, we are interested in the expected time until the cell firmly adheres to the vessel wall.